jakelevi1996/notes/topics/python/README.md

 - [Packaging Python Projects](https://packaging.python.org/en/latest/tutorials/packaging-projects/) (from [packaging.python.org](https://packaging.python.org/en/latest/))

-### Updating an existing package on PyPI
+### Update an existing package on PyPI

-After following the instructions for ["Uploading a new package to PyPI"](#uploading-a-new-package-to-pypi) above, to update PyPI with a newer version, update the `version` tag in `pyproject.toml`, and then use the following commands:
+After following the instructions to ["Upload a new package to PyPI"](#upload-a-new-package-to-pypi) above, to update the version of the package on PyPI, update the `version` tag in `pyproject.toml`, and then use the following commands:

 ```
 rm -rf dist/*